![]() |

 ORGANISATION & LEADERSHIP

 Our expeditions are designed to be small and flexible.
 The expedition will be co-ordinated, organised and lead by us, but we will consult and involve the expedition members when planning the details of the trip.
 Please note however that the leaders decision is final where the safety of the group or any member is in jeopardy; for example where retreat or diversion is necessary due to illness or bad weather.
 The minimum number of customers we need to run this expedition is three.
-The maximum size of the expedition will be six customers plus leader.
+The maximum size of the expedition will be four customers plus leader.

-Hotel chaos in the leaders room just before leaving for Ojos del Salado, "Andes" expedition 2005.
+Hotel chaos in the leaders room just before leaving for Ojos del Salado, "Andes" expedition 2013.

 INSURANCE, HEALTH & SECURITY